cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 - **Reading Assignment:** t.b.d.

 - **Exercise:**
+	- In [this paper](https://ieeexplore.ieee.org/abstract/document/7030266), you will find a steganographic method called *iStegSiri* for iOS published by Caviglione and Mazurczyk.
+Explain how it works!
+Also, [here](https://spectrum.ieee.org/tech-talk/telecom/security/malware-could-steal-data-from-iphones-using-siri) is a news article about iStegSiri.

 ___

-### Week 5: Getting the big picture: hiding patterns
+### Week 4: Chapter 5 - Getting the big picture: hiding patterns

 - **Video:** t.b.d.